wso2/docs-security/en/docs/security-reporting/reward-and-acknowledgement-program/index.md

 <p class="doc-info">Version: 2.2</p>
 ___

 WSO2 maintains a reward and acknowledgement programme to recognise security researchers who responsibly disclose vulnerabilities in WSO2-owned software products.
-This page describes the scope, qualifying and non-qualifying findings, rewards, and rules.
-To submit a finding for reward consideration, follow the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/).
+A finding qualifies for reward consideration when it has a moderate or higher impact on the confidentiality, integrity, or availability of an in-scope product or service; impact assessment is at WSO2's discretion.
+To submit a finding, follow the [Vulnerability Reporting Guidelines]({{#base_path#}}/security-reporting/vulnerability-reporting-guidelines/).

 ## Products and services in scope